CLUB ZONE ONE

 • Speaking - The oral transmission of information or ideas.

-• Listening - The receiving, retaining, and processing of information or ideas.
+• Listening - The receiving, retaining and processing of information or ideas.

 • Teamwork - Working cooperatively with others towards achieving a shared goal.